 Although they might not need to address cannabis usage specifically, it is vital in any lease agreement to include an anti-drug policy.

 Here is an example of such a clause that can be included in a marijuana addendum when creating a lease agreement:

-- Using of cannabis and any other federally-prohibited drug is not allowed on the Premises.
-Further Tenant and their guest(s) will not engage in any drug-related illegal activity including but limited to medical cannabis on or near the Premises.
-Landlord may terminate this Agreement if Tenant and/or guests engage in such activities.
-If this provision is violated, Tenants will be subject to charges, damages, and eviction.
-Tenant forfeits their security deposit if there is any evidence of smoking on the Premises.
+Using of cannabis and any other federally-prohibited drug is not allowed on the Premises.
+Further, tenants and their guest(s) will not engage in any illegal drug-related activity, including medical cannabis on or near the Premises.
+A landlord may terminate this Agreement if tenants and their guests engage in such activities.
+If tenants violate this rule, they are subject to charges, damages, and eviction.
+Tenant forfeits their security deposit if there is any evidence of smoking on the premises.

-Even if a state currently has a ban on cannabis use, there is always a possibility that the laws will change in the future.
-Having an anti-drug or crime policy in the lease agreement will protect you if these laws change and also with any drug or crime-related problem that might arise.
+Even if a state currently has a ban on cannabis use, there is always a possibility that the laws will change.

 States that Legalize Medical Marijuana

 Twenty-three states and DC have legalized medical marijuana, which raises multiple questions for landlords who might have to negotiate their terms with a medical marijuana user.

 If tenants use marijuana for medicinal purposes, can a landlord refuse to allow it inside their property?

 Naree Chan, a legal consultant at LegalTemplates.net, explained: